Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/system-architecture/design.md

 <div>As an educator, I want to record the attendance of a lecture.</div>
 <br/>

-1. Educator types `/attendance` command
+1. Educator types `/lecture attendance` command
 2. The Bot reads the command and sends an attendance message to the discord
 3. The students are able to react to the message
 4. The educator sends a command to close the attendance